romi/romi-robots-docs/docs/Scanner/How-To/basics.md

 * `romidata`: the data processing module
 * `lettucethink`: the hardware interface
+* `romiscanner`: the scanner interface and the virtual scanner
 * `romiscan`: the computer vision algorithms
 * `romiseg`: the segmentation models